Bicycles are not considered vehicles under Arkansas state law (§27-49-219).

 Arkansas state law does not prohibit riding a bike on the sidewalk.
 However, if you choose to do so, please be considerate of pedestrians.

-NOTE: Some cities, such as Bentonville and Fayetteville, prohibit riding on the sidewalk.
+NOTE: Some cities, such as Bentonville, prohibit riding on the sidewalk.
+In Fayetteville, you may ride on the sidewalk unless the sidewalk abuts a building.

 Though Arkansas' prohibition against drunk driving (§5-65-103) applies only to drivers of motor vehicles, cyclists riding under the influence may nevertheless be subject to the same punishments levied against drunk drivers in accordance with §27-49-111, which states that cyclists have the same duties as drivers.